phamtrung99/auth-service/README.md

 ```
 go mod tidy
 ```
-Waiting it finish and then start server by this command
+Waitting it finish and then start server by this command
 ```
 make run
 ```